bitovi/academy/src/typescript/2-ide-support.md

 - generate source map files
 - remove comments from compiled code

-The following is just example config code.
-Don't add this to your project or the tests for the TypeScript exercises will fail.
+The following is just example config code. __Don't add this to your project or the tests for the TypeScript exercises in this training will fail.__

 ```javascript
 {